Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: NSUM estimators

 In this section, we introduce the estimators of interest in this study as compositions of degree and prevalence estimators.
 We discuss the assumptions underlying the models that led to these estimators, which estimators are currently used in practice, and why we reevaluate which estimator if any should be the standard.

-The target of estimation is the prevalence $R$ of the hidden group $H$ in the general population, which equals the ratio of the hidden group size to the size $N$ of the general or frame population.
-For each respondent in a sample of size $n$, let $y_i$ represent respondent $i$'s response to the ARD question, ``How many people do you know in $H$?"
-Let $d_i$ represent the true degree of respondent $i$.
-In practice, these degrees are unknown and must be estimated.
-Therefore, we can decompose the estimation problem into two steps: first estimating respondents' degrees, then using these degree estimates $\hat{d}_i$ with the responses $y_i$ to estimate the prevalence $R$.
+The target of estimation is the prevalence $r$ of the hard-to-reach group $H$ in the general population, which equals the ratio of the group size $N_H$ to the size $N$ of the general or frame population.
+For each respondent in a sample of size $n$, let $Y_{iH}$ represent respondent $i$'s response to the ARD question, ``How many people do you know in $H$?"
+Let $D_i$ represent the degree of respondent $i$.
+In principle, we could determine $D_i$ by directly asking respondents how many people they know in the general population, given some definition of what it means to know another person.
+Since previous studies have found these responses to be inaccurate \citep{Killworth2003,McCormick2010-ARD}, researchers often estimate the degrees instead by asking other questions.
+Therefore, we can decompose the estimation problem into two steps: first estimating respondents' degrees, then using these degree estimates $\hat{D}_i$ with the responses $Y_{iH}$ to estimate the prevalence $r$.

-The NSUM approach is based on the idea that given the response $y_i$ and degree $d_i$ for one person, a rough estimate of the hidden group prevalence is $y_i/d_i$ \citep{Bernard1991-originalNSUM}.
-To obtain a better estimate, we can pool the responses and degrees from a larger sample of people.
-This information can be pooled in two basic ways, either the ratio of average response to average degree (ratio of averages, hereafter RoA) or the average ratio of response to degree (average of ratios, hereafter AoR): We could call the RoA estimator a ratio of sums since we have dropped the factor of $1/n$ from the numerator and denominator, but we still refer to it as the ratio of averages to emphasize that the difference between the two estimators is simply the order of two operations, averaging and dividing.
+The NSUM approach is based on the idea that given the response $Y_{iH}$ and degree $D_i$ for one person, a rough estimate of the hard-to-reach group prevalence is $Y_{iH}/D_i$ \citep{Bernard1991-originalNSUM}.
+To obtain a better estimate, we can pool the responses and degrees from a larger sample of people and model the responses $Y_{iH}$ as binomially distributed; henceforth we refer to this early NSUM model as the binomial model \citep{KillworthMcCarty1998a}.
+This information can be pooled in two basic ways, either the ratio of average response to average degree or the average ratio of response to degree (hereafter, we refer to the ratio of averages of a quantity as R and the average of ratios as A):